nkinnan/esphome-pace-bms/README.md

 - All "Status Information" decoded to human-readable text format
 	- **Warning Text** - A list of any warnings reported by the BMS
-	- **Protection Text** - If the BMS has protected itself or the batteries, for example disabling charging if the temperature is too low, or a cell voltage is too high, it will be listed here
+	- **Protection Text** - If the BMS has protected itself or the cells, for example disabling charging if the temperature is too low, or a cell voltage is too high, it will be listed here
 	- **Fault Text** - A list of any faults reported by the BMS
 	- **System Text** - Current system status such as "Charging"
 	- **Configuration Text** - System configuration such as "Warning Buzzer Enabled"
 	- **Balancing Text** - If any cells are currently balancing, they will be listed here
-	- (individual status flag values) - These are what the text fields are decoded from, and are documented separately.
+	- **(individual status flag values)** - These are what the text fields are decoded from, and are documented separately.
 You probably won't need them, but they are available.
 There are a lot of them, and they vary by protocol version and variant.
+See [Decoding the Status Values (but you probably don't want to)](#decoding-the-status-values-but-you-probably-dont-want-to) for more information on that.

 These *read-only* settings are only available for `type=MASTER`